vanecardenas/Introduction-to-IT-Systems-Project-LaVaConsulting-App/README.md

-# Introduction to IT Sytems Project La-Va-Consulting Web Application
+# La-Va-Consulting Web Application
+This repository contains the resources for the web application developed as a project for course Introduction to IT Systems.